MiniGameWorlds/MiniGameWorld/resources/userWiki/world-instance.md

 # Game will not be created
-If the `instance-world` option is **false** and all worlds are being used.
+If the `instance-world` option is false **or** all worlds are being used.
 Because location being used can not be used at the same time.
 Even if another games is using the location.